 - Take the final NEGATIVE (black) clamp and attach it to a non-painted metal surface on the main engine block of the car that is being jump-started (yours).
 A good metal surface could be a metal nut or bolt and farther away from the battery is better to allow for solid grounding.

 - At this point, once all of the connections have been secured, start the donor car.
 After a few minutes, try to start your car.
 If your car won’t start, then wait several more minutes and try again.

 - If this doesn’t work, stop.
 Working in reverse order, unhook each of the clamps and thank the owner of the donor car.
 It’s time to call for professional help.

 - When the dead car is started, check the battery light on the instrument panel.
 If it is on, this may mean that the alternator is not charging the battery and the driver should not run the vehicle very long.
 If this is the case, call for professional help.

 - If your car does start, let it run for a few minutes to help charge the battery further.

 - Unhook the clamps in the reverse order of how you put them on.
-Be sure to drive your car for a minimum of 10-20 minutes before stopping again so the battery can continue to charge.
+Be sure to drive your car for about 30 minutes before stopping again so the battery can continue to charge.
 Otherwise, you might need another jump start.